eshanmherath/image-processing/opencv/face_detection/README.md

-opencv has to be installed in the machine and the path to 'haarcascade_frontalface_default.xml' file should be replaced in line 8 of detect_face.py file
+opencv has to be installed in the machine and the path to 'haarcascade_frontalface_default.xml' file should be replaced in line 8 of detect_face.py file (or in detect_face_and_save_periodically.py)

-Anaconda installation is recomended as an efficient way to install opencv
+Anaconda installation is recommended as an efficient way to install opencv